-Some people have lost money in rogue Sacco that have conned people of their savings.
+Some people have lost money in rogue Sacco that has conned people of their savings.
 This is not a trend in Kenya but neither should it deter you from saving in a Sacco, if you wish to.
-To begin with Sacco are great initiatives that have seen many people save money and access loans at cheaper interest rates to pursue their dreams and goals such as building a house, starting or expanding a business.
+To begin with, Sacco is a great initiative that has seen many people save money and access loans at cheaper interest rates to pursue their dreams and goals such as building a house or starting or expanding a business.

 If you have burnt your fingers before, you may be wondering, is my money safe in a Sacco?
 Well yes – mostly.
 You simply need to understand how to protect your money whilst saving in a Sacco.
 If you play your cards right, the Sacco can be your best financial partner.

 Note that your Sacco savings grow as you make contributions.
 You can set aside a fixed amount to save into the Sacco every month.
 Your savings, earn you dividends at the end of the year.
 And it’s not peanut dividends like those for the stock market, it’s relatively solid cash.
 Keep in mind, loans have no impact on the dividends you’ll receive, or how your dividends are calculated.

 One thing you need to be aware of in Sacco’s is something called share capital.
 Share capital, in the simplest terms, means the amount you put in to buy shares in the Sacco.
 It’s like a non-redeemable ticket into a club.
 Most Sacco’s have a standard amount of share capital for all members; no member has more shares than the next.
 Share capital also means that should you decide to exit Sacco, they’ll give you back your contributions but they’ll retain your share capital.
 Remember share capital amounts vary from Sacco to Sacco.
 For instance, the share capital for Sacco A is Sh10, 000.
 The one for Sacco B is Sh20, 000.